isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 considered lost and ``perfdhcp`` continues with other transactions.

 A second scenario, called avalanche, is selected via ``--scenario avalanche``.
-It first sends as many Discovery or Solicit messages as requests in the ``-R`` option; then a retransmission (with an exponential back-off mechanism) is used for each simulated client, until all requests are answered.
+It first sends the number of Discovery or Solicit messages specified by the ``-R`` option; then a retransmission (with an exponential back-off mechanism) is used for each simulated client, until all requests are answered.
 It generates a report when all clients receive their addresses, or when it is manually stopped.
 This scenario attempts to replicate a